By: CS2103T-F10-2 Since: Feb 2020 Licence: MIT

 A lot of time and effort were channeled into designing and implementing a set of robust, easy-to-use, and cohesive features for our users.

-To help users organise their internship applications, we designed and implemented find
+To help users organise their internship applications, we designed and implemented find, sort, archive and unarchive.
+On the other hand, to help users track

 H.1.
 Challenges Faced